-We research the market for the most popular electric space heaters based on consumer buying trends, satisfaction surveys and reviews, helping you to find the best deal on prices powered by the search mechanism of Amazon.com.
-We aim to cover all the possible technologies which come into question when deciding for an electric heating solution for the home and office.
+We research the market for the most popular electric space heaters based on consumer buying trends, satisfaction surveys, and reviews, helping you to find the best deal on prices powered by the search mechanism of Amazon.com.
+We aim to cover all the possible technologies which come into question when deciding on an electric heating solution for the home and office.
 Reviewing portable oil-filled radiators, electric ceramic heaters, infrared heaters and gas heaters as well.

 Space Heaters our Review Choices:

 - Bionaire BH3950-U Micathermic Element Console Heater review

 - DeLonghi Mica Panel Heater review

 - DeLonghi TRN0812T Portable Oil-Filled Radiator with Programmable Timer review

 - EdenPURE GEN3 Model 1000 Quartz Infrared Heater review

 - Dimplex CS3311 Compact Electric Stove review

 - Mr Heater MH18B Portable Big Buddy Heater review

 - Lasko 755320 Ceramic Tower Heater with Digital Display and Remote Control review